Is the light neutralino thermal dark matter in the pMSSM ruled out?

 The R-parity conserved~(RPC) scenario of the minimal supersymmetric extension of the Standard Model~(MSSM) has been among the most favourable choices for exploring physics beyond the Standard Model~(BSM).
-The RPC-MSSM scenario alleviates the ``naturalness" problem~\cite{Gildener:1976ih, PhysRevD.20.2619} in Standard Model~(SM), while also providing a SM-like Higgs boson~($h$) with mass $m_{h} \sim 125~\mathrm{GeV}$ and a stable lightest supersymmetric particle~(LSP), typically the neutralino $\lspone$, which can be a cold dark matter~(DM) candidate.
-The case of the light neutralino $m_{\tilde{\chi}_1^0}\leq m_{h}/2$ is of special interest since it is kinematically feasible for the latter to decay invisibly through $h \to \tilde{\chi}_1^0 \tilde{\chi}_1^0$, thus providing an additional signature for dark matter in the Higgs sector.
-Several studies have explored the prospect of a light neutralino DM in the MSSM (in the constrained MSSM, cMSSM and the phenomenological MSSM, pMSSM) considering the various experimental constraints of the time\,\cite{PhysRevD.37.719,Djouadi:1996mj,Belanger:2000tg,Belanger:2001am,Belanger:2003wb,Calibbi:2011ug,Dreiner:2012ex,Ananthanarayan:2013fga,Calibbi:2013poa,Belanger:2013pna,Han:2014nba,Belanger:2015vwa,Hamaguchi:2015rxa,Barman:2017swy,Pozzo:2018anw,Wang:2020dtb,KumarBarman:2020ylm,VanBeekveld:2021tgn}.
-Collider experiments, like ATLAS and CMS, have made available the latest results of searches of heavy Higgs bosons\,\cite{ATLAS:2020zms}, direct searches of charginos and neutralinos\,\cite{CMS:2020bfa,ATLAS:2021moa,ATLAS:2021yqv,CMS:2022sfi}, as well as the invisible decay of the SM Higgs boson\,\cite{ATLAS:2022yvh}.
-The XENON-1T, PICO-60, PandaX-4T, and LUX-ZEPLIN (LZ) collaborations have also published limits on the DM direct detection (DD) cross-sections $-$ both spin-dependent (SD) and spin-independent (SI)\,\cite{XENON:2018voc,XENON:2019rxp,PICO:2019vsc,PandaX-4T:2021bab,Aalbers:2022fxq}.
+The RPC-MSSM scenario alleviates the ``naturalness" problem~\cite{Gildener:1976ih, PhysRevD.20.2619} in the Standard Model~(SM), while also providing a SM-like Higgs boson~($h$) with mass $m_{h} \sim 125~\mathrm{GeV}$ and a stable lightest supersymmetric particle~(LSP), typically the neutralino $\lspone$, which can be a cold dark matter~(DM) candidate.
+The case of the light neutralino $m_{\tilde{\chi}_1^0}\leq m_{h}/2$ is of special interest since it is kinematically feasible for the SM Higgs boson to decay invisibly through $h \to \tilde{\chi}_1^0 \tilde{\chi}_1^0$, thus providing an additional signature for DM in the Higgs sector.
+Several studies have explored the prospect of a light neutralino DM in the constrained MSSM~(cMSSM) and the phenomenological MSSM~(pMSSM) considering the various experimental constraints at the time\,\cite{PhysRevD.37.719,Djouadi:1996mj,Belanger:2000tg,Belanger:2001am,Hooper:2002nq,Belanger:2003wb,Dreiner:2009ic,Calibbi:2011ug,Dreiner:2012ex,Ananthanarayan:2013fga,Calibbi:2013poa,Belanger:2013pna,Han:2014nba,Belanger:2015vwa,Hamaguchi:2015rxa,Cao:2015efs,Barman:2017swy,Pozzo:2018anw,GAMBIT:2018gjo,Wang:2020dtb,KumarBarman:2020ylm,VanBeekveld:2021tgn}.
+Collider experiments, like ATLAS and CMS, have made available the latest results from searches of heavy Higgs bosons\,\cite{ATLAS:2020zms}, direct searches of charginos and neutralinos\,\cite{CMS:2020bfa, ATLAS:2021moa, ATLAS:2021yqv, CMS:2022sfi}, as well as the invisible decay of the SM Higgs boson\,\cite{ATLAS:2022yvh}.
+The XENON-1T, PICO-60, PandaX-4T, and LUX-ZEPLIN (LZ) collaborations have also published limits on the DM direct detection~(DD) cross-sections $-$ both spin-dependent~(SD) and spin-independent~(SI)\,\cite{XENON:2018voc,XENON:2019rxp,PICO:2019vsc,PandaX-4T:2021bab,Aalbers:2022fxq,PandaX:2022xas}.
 Among these, the results from the LZ collaboration are the most stringent ones for the SI DD cross-sections\,\cite{Aalbers:2022fxq}.
-With the advent of these results, it becomes important that we revisit the MSSM parameter space of a light neutralino DM which can contribute to the invisible decay of the SM Higgs boson.
+In lieu of these new and improved results, it becomes crucial to revisit the MSSM parameter space containing light neutralino DM, which can also contribute to the invisible decay of the Higgs boson.